 Debt Repayment Scheme

 The Debt Repayment Scheme (DRS) is a pre-bankruptcy scheme administered by the Official Assignee (OA).
 When successfully placed on DRS, the debtor avoids bankruptcy, along with its restrictions and social stigma.
-The debtor has the opportunity to financially start anew after committing to the terms of the DRS and making payments to repay creditors after under a repayment plan over a period of not more than 5 years.
+The debtor has the opportunity to start anew financially after committing to the terms of the DRS and making payments to repay creditors under a repayment plan for not more than 5 years.

 To be eligible, the debtor must fulfil all of the following criteria: